NEW - Body Contact Pad

 Potential Measurements

-Use your body as a reference potential by removing shoes and/or touching a grounded cable, sheet, or surface while also touching the body contact pad on the meter.
+Body potential reading - Use your body as a reference potential by touching the body contact pad on the meter and holding the meter in front of you to take measurements.

 Ideal Results;

-Using the RD10[AU] in LFE Mode, aim for no lights on the meter’s display within one to two meters of beds using the potential handheld method.
+Using the RD10[AU] or Mito Meter in LFE Mode, aim for no lights on the meter’s display within one to two meters of beds using the body potential handheld method.

-When using a laptop or PC connected to power, expect one or two green lights.
-If lights are orange or red, you will need to ground the setup
+When using a laptop or PC connected to power, expect up to 10 to 15 V/m.
+If readings are higher you need to ground the setup.
+(Or if grounded, check for ground loops)

 When grounding a laptop, like adding a grounded Ethernet cable, or a grounded monitor, make sure to use only one ground to avoid creating ground loops which also create high electric fields.